 Some multivitamins contain iron.
 Iron and calcium compete for absorption in your small intestine.
 According to the Linus Pauling Institute, you should take your iron supplements or iron-containing multivitamin at least two hours apart from your calcium supplement.
 This will increase your iron absorption.

-Calcium may interfere with zinc absorption, especially in postmenopausal women.
-According to the Linus Pauling Institute, high calcium intakes lowered zinc absorption in postmenopausal females.
+Calcium may interfere with zinc absorption, especially if you're postmenopausal.
+According to the Linus Pauling Institute, high calcium intakes lowered zinc absorption in postmenopausal people.
 Calcium supplements are concentrated doses of calcium and may limit how much zinc your body can absorb from your multivitamin.
 Take your multivitamin and calcium supplement at different meals or different times in the day to enhance absorption of both minerals.

 Older Than 60